NetApp-openstack-dev/openstack-docs/source/manila/configuration/ontap_configuration/section_ontap-config.rst

-   role, and then assign the role to an administrative account, please refer to the `System Administration Guide for Cluster Administrators <http://support.netapp.com>`__ document in the Clustered DATA ONTAP documentation.
+   role, and then assign the role to an administrative account, please refer to the `System Administration Guide for Cluster Administrators <http://support.netapp.com>`__ document in the ONTAP documentation.

 Storage Networking Considerations
 ---------------------------------

-1. Ensure there is segmented network connectivity between the hypervisor nodes and the Data LIF interfaces from Data ONTAP.
+1. Ensure there is segmented network connectivity between the hypervisor nodes and the Data LIF interfaces from ONTAP.

 2. LIF assignment